TUBB/SwipeMenu/README.md

 });
 ```

-we also add a [SwipeFractionListener][4] for complete fraction action
+We also add a [SwipeFractionListener][4] for complete fraction action
 ```java
 sml.setSwipeFractionListener(new SwipeFractionListener() {
     @Override